ESSENTIALS OF DIAGNOSIS

 Nucleic acid amplification tests are the preferred method for diagnosing all types of gonorrhea given their excellent sensitivity and specificity.
 In women with suspected cervical infection, endocervical or vaginal swabs (clinician- or self-collected) as well as first catch am urine specimen (later specimens have 10% reduced sensitivity) are options.
 In men with urethral infection, first catch am urine is recommended.
 Nucleic acid amplification tests are also recommended by the CDC for oropharyngeal and rectal sites testing although they are not FDA approved for these specimen types.
 Gram stain of urethral or rectal discharge in men, especially during the first week after onset, shows gram-negative diplococci in polymorphonuclear leukocytes.
 Gram stain is less often positive in women.
 Cultures should still be obtained when evaluating a treatment failure to assess for antimicrobial resistance.

 Systemic complications follow the dissemination of gonococci from the primary site via the bloodstream.
-Two distinct clinical syndromes—either purulent arthritis or the triad of ...
+Two distinct clinical syndromes—either purulent arthritis ...